 Southwestern Compact Governing Body Southwestern Low-Level Radioactive Waste Commission Member States Arizona, California, North Dakota, South Dakota Compact Established The compact was established in July 1988 and ratified by Congress in November 1988.
 North Dakota and South Dakota joined the compact in 1989.
-Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as non-compact waste may no longer be accepted for disposal at Barnwell after June 30, 2008.
-Subject to the Northwest Compact's Third Amended Resolution and Order (approved April 20, 2006), certain Class A domestic-generated LLRW may be shipped for disposal at Clive, UT if it meets the license conditions for the Energy Solutions' facility.
+Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as the Barnwell facility ceased acceptance of non-compact waste as of June 30, 2008.
+However, certain Class A domestic-generated LLRW may be shipped for disposal at Clive, UT if it meets the license conditions for the Energy Solutions' facility.
 In addition, certain NARM wastes meeting the State of Washington's conditions can be shipped to US Ecology's commercial disposal facility in Richland, WA.
 Regional generators presently have no access for the disposal of Class B and C LLRW (and certain Class A waste streams), all of which must be stored at this time.
 Other Information Generators who want to export low-level radioactive waste for disposal at the Energy Solutions' Clive, Utah facility must petition the Southwestern Compact Commission for approval.
 A fee must accompany the petition.
 A petition is not required for disposal of NARM waste at the Richland, Washington disposal facility nor is a petition required for exportation of low-level radioactive waste for treatment outside of the Southwestern Compact region unless the treated waste is ultimately destined for land disposal.
 Any party planning to import low-level radioactive waste into the Southwestern Compact region for disposal is required to obtain written approval from (1) the compact or unaffiliated state in which the waste originated; (2) the Southwestern Compact Commission; and (3) the radiation control and waste management agencies of the state into which the waste would be imported for disposal.
-Contact Don Womeldorf, Executive Director, Southwestern Compact Commission, PO Box 277727, Sacramento, CA 95827-7727 (phone - 916/448-2390; fax - 815/361-3848; swllrwcc.org; www.swllrwcc.org) Host State: California Regulatory and Program Responsibility California Department of Health Services (DHS) Siting Responsibility None Other Involvement None Disposal Technology enhanced shallow land burial Siting The state previously chose land in Ward Valley as its preferred site.
+Contact Kathy Davis, Executive Director, Southwestern Compact Commission, 1731 Howe Avenue, Suite 611, Sacramento, CA 95825 (phone - 916/448-2390; fax - 916/720-0144; swllrwcc.org; swww.swllrwcc.org; swllrwcc.org; swllrwcc.org; <a href="mailto:swl Host State: California Regulatory and Program Responsibility California Department of Health Services (DHS) Siting Responsibility None Other Involvement None Disposal Technology enhanced shallow land burial Siting The state previously chose land in Ward Valley as its preferred site.
 However, the land is owned by the federal government, which subsequently declined to transfer it to the state.
 A new preferred site has not been chosen.
 Licensing A license for a disposal facility at Ward Valley was issued by DHS on September 16, 1993, conditioned on DHS ownership of the land.
 The license did not include mixed waste disposal.
 Due to the federal government's refusal to transfer the land, the license became moot.
 Development Costs Through November 1, 1998, approximately \$92 million including interest had been spent on the unsuccessful attempt to develop a facility at Ward Valley.
 Disposal Facility Operational Unknown.